openstack/openstack-manuals/doc/cli-reference/source/magnum.rst

   volume.

 ``--dns-nameserver <dns-nameserver>``
-  The DNS nameserver to use for this Bay.
+  The DNS nameserver to use for this baymodel.

 ``--flavor-id <flavor-id>``
   The nova flavor id to use when launching the bay.